Battle of Midway: Yamamoto's plan

+Another theory of Yamamoto's intentions says that he distrusted the effectiveness of battleships in general and had no intention to use them in the battle, but dispatched them only for reasons of Navy politics and morale.
+He had so far left the battleships out of combat, and he sought to appease the battleship faction on the Navy General Staff by himself sailing on the battleship Yamato.

 Unknown to Yamamoto, the U.S. had broken parts of the main Japanese naval code (dubbed JN-25 by the Americans), divulging many details of his plan.
-His emphasis on dispersal also meant none of his formations were in a position to support the others.
+His emphasis on dispersal prevented his formations from supporting each other.
 For instance, although Nagumo's carriers were expected to carry out strikes against Midway and bear the brunt of American counterattacks, the only warships in his fleet larger than the screening force of twelve destroyers were two fast battleships, two heavy cruisers, and one light cruiser.
 By contrast, Yamamoto and Kondo had between them two light carriers, five battleships, four heavy cruisers, and two light cruisers, none of which saw action at Midway.

-The light carriers of the trailing forces and Yamamoto's three battleships were unable to keep pace with the carriers of the Kidō Butai (機動部隊, "Mobile Strike Force") and so could not sail in company with them.
-The Kidō Butai would sail into range at best speed so as to increase the chance of surprise and would not have ships spread out across the ocean guiding the USN toward it.
+The light carriers of the trailing forces and Yamamoto's three battleships were unable to keep pace with the carriers of the Kidō Butai (機動部隊; lit.
+'Mobile Strike Force') and so could not sail in company with them.
+The Kidō Butai would sail into range at best speed so as to increase the chance of surprise and would not have ships spread out across the ocean guiding the US Navy toward it.
 If the other parts of the invasion force needed more defense, the Kidō Butai would make best speed to defend them.
 Hence the slower ships could not be with the Kidō Butai.
 The distance between Yamamoto and Kondo's forces and Nagumo's carriers had grave implications during the battle.
 The invaluable reconnaissance capability of the scout planes carried by the cruisers and carriers, and the additional anti-aircraft capability of the cruisers and the other two battleships of the Kongō-class in the trailing forces, were unavailable to help Nagumo.